Lexus LC500 Coupe review – engine, transmission and technical highlights

 As mentioned above, the LC Coupe is available in two distinct forms, each with a very different character.
 The more demure, sensible option is the LC500h, which as its name implies, is a hybrid.
 This is no Porsche Panamera Turbo S e-Hybrid-style powerhouse, rather a more laid-back combination of the Toyota group’s naturally aspirated 3.5-litre V6 engine and a small electric motor and lithium-ion battery pack.
 Instead of being able to run on pure electric as in a plug-in hybrid, the LC500h’s parallel system is more about engine assistance.

 The transmission is equally unusual for the class, being a novel type of CVT gearbox.
 Rather than simply have a single belt-driven gearbox with infinite ratios, Lexus instead has a total of three CVT-like gears, each with three ‘steps’ within it to emulate the feeling of a short, sharp gearshift.
 There is then a top ‘fourth gear’ which brings the total to ten real and/or virtual gears.
 This gives an impression of shifting gears as the car accelerates that’s more akin to a normal automatic transmission.

-The second engine and transmission combo is more traditional, pairing a naturally aspirated 5-litre V8 engine with a ten-speed torque-converter automatic gearbox.
+The second engine and transmission combo is more familiar, pairing a naturally aspirated 5-litre V8 with a ten-speed torque-converter automatic gearbox.
 The engine is the same Yamaha-fettled unit found in the current Lexus RC-F, and it’s a wonderful, sonorous, charismatic unit that totally defines the LC.